DeepFeature: LLM-Empowered Context-aware Feature Generation for Wearable Biosignals: Experimental Evaluation

 \subsubsection{Impact of Initial Feature Set}

-Figure \ref{fig:featminer_extended_performance}(\subref{fig:impact_of_initial_feature_set}) compares the performance of the TsFresh~\cite{christ2018time}, TSFEL~\cite{barandas2020tsfel}, Kats~\cite{Kats2021} and Catch22~\cite{lubba2019catch22} and \workname~when using their features as the initial feature sets, respectively.
+Figure \ref{fig:featminer_extended_performance}(\subref{fig:impact_of_initial_feature_set}) compares the performance of the TsFresh~\cite{christ2018time}, TSFEL~\cite{barandas2020tsfel}, Kats~\cite{Kats2021}, and Catch22~\cite{lubba2019catch22} before and after using their features as \workname's initial feature sets, respectively.
 The results show that \workname~significantly improves the performance of all initial feature sets, with the highest AUROC increase reaching 7.16\%.
 Moreover, the performance gap between different initial feature sets narrows from 5.26\% to 2.85\%.
 This demonstrates that \workname yields substantial gains regardless of the starting feature quality and lifts all sets to a comparable performance level.